Sweet Pastry Crust

 - 1-2 teaspoons cold egg white (use if required)

 - In a food processor or bowl, combine the flour, sugar & cold butter together.
 Using your hands or using a food processor crumble the butter into the flour & sugar mixture until it resembles breadcrumb-like texture.
-Do not over do it as the butter may start to melt and make the flour soggy.
-Breadcrumb-like texture is what you want
+Do not overdo it as the butter may start to melt and make the flour soggy.
+The breadcrumb-like texture is what you want

 - To this mixture add the egg yolk and mix well.
 The dough at this point should come together and form a rough ball.
 Only if the dough still feels dry add the egg white as needed

 - Once the dough is ready, place it on a piece of cling wrap and flatten it into a disc-like shape.
 Cover all around with cling wrap and let it sit in the refrigerator for half n hour

 - Once chilled remove it from the fridge

 - Place a big piece of cling on your platform.
 Dust some flour onto the cling wrap.
 Place the dough on this piece of cling wrap.
 Dust some more flour on the top of the dough.
 Place another piece of cling wrap on top of the dough (it’s like a sandwich now, cling wrap-dough-cling wrap).
 Using a rolling pin evenly roll the dough without moving the cling wrap.